Introduction

 Thus, they are often provided by an external library.

 Mock objects give the tester full control over the behavior of the code being mocked, which can even be manipulated dynamically.
-It usually offers all the benefits from the previous tools as well.

 As you might imagine, this can be as complex to implement as one heartās desires (hence the external library), but they are very useful and easy to work with.